LucianoLL/Unofficial_Chem_1A_Calculators/README.md

 and perhaps some stoichiometry and equilibriums.

 ## UPDATES:
-01/11/2025 - I've done some file management, and updated the Makefile to account for the changes.
-At the same time I changed the name of the /code directory to the /src directory.
-The same "make" commands should work as usual, no need for extra commands or anything like that.
-Also, currently working on a Docker file to simplify the process of installing and running the calculators.
+01/11/2025 - moved the Makefile and PeriodicTable.txt file outside the /src directory, should make compiling the calculators a bit more simple, less navigating through directories.
+Also added the QuadraticFormula.cpp file into the Makefile, that way anyone can run that calculator using the Makefile rather than typing a long command to compile.